2 Introduction to Machine Learning

 2.2 Unsupervised Learning

-In unsupervised learning, we want to identify patterns in data without having any examples (supervision) about what the correct patterns / classes are.
-As an example, consider the iris data set.
-Here, we have 150 observations of 4 floral traits:
+In unsupervised learning, we want to identify patterns in the data without having any examples (supervision) of what the correct patterns or classes are.
+As an example, consider the iris dataset, which contains 150 observations of 4 floral traits:

 iris = datasets::iris